 The world revolves around this very word, hope.
 There is a very thin line between trust and hope that can be crossed easily and to keep the matters in control while designing a campaign can sometimes become a daunting task.

-Early this year, Pharmacy giant Walgreens, second biggest pharmacy chain in the US, released a new campaign, Lets Grow Old Together, featuring HIV-positive genuine customers, which shine a positive light on living with HIV.
+Early this year, Pharmacy giant Walgreens, second biggest pharmacy chain in the US, released a new campaign, Lets Grow Old Together, featuring HIV-positive genuine customers, which sheds a positive light on all those who are living with HIV.

 They are featured in print magazines, such as one with customer Gregg, which has the tagline “Three decades positive, one positive outlook.”